 The three budget airlines had been involved in an acquisition ‘love triangle’ for months as JetBlue and Frontier both sought to create America’s fifth-largest airline that could challenge the country’s legacy carriers.

-“While we are disappointed that we had to terminate our proposed merger with Frontier, we are proud of the dedicated work of our Team Members on the transaction over the past many months,” said Ted Christie, President and CEO of Spirit Airlines.
+“While we are disappointed that we had to terminate our proposed merger with Frontier, we are proud of the dedicated work of our team members on the transaction over the past many months,” said Ted Christie, president and chief executive of Spirit Airlines.

 The move is unsurprising after Spirit failed to gain the support of its shareholders for the merger with Frontier.
 The shareholder vote on the matter, due to take place on Wednesday, was previously postponed four times due to low support for the deal.